devonfw-tutorials/tutorials/devon4ng-architecture/files/modules.md

-Angular requires a module called app which is the main entrance to an application at runtime - this module gets bootstrapped.
+Every Angular application requires a module called app which is the main entrance to an application at runtime - this module gets bootstrapped.
 Angular Styleguide defines feature modules and two special modules - core and shared.

 * A **feature** module is basically a vertical cut through both layers.